 Milwaukee School of Engineering, Handbook of Hydraulics states:

-“There are two types of contaminates: fluids and solids.
-Probably the most destructive fluid contaminate is Air.”
+“There are two types of contaminants: fluids and solids.
+Probably the most destructive fluid contaminate is air.”

 Cummins® Bulletin No. 3666239, Section TT-Engine Performance Troubleshooting Tree: